-Note: These normal GPU temp ranges are gathered from various tech forums.
-So these readings should not be considered as a hard and fast rule.
+Note: These ideal GPU temp ranges are gathered from various tech forums.
+So these readings should not be considered a hard and fast rule.
 Depending upon other circumstances the GPU temperature might vary.

 How to Check GPU Temperature on Windows 10 PC?

-There are plenty of GPU temperature monitors for Windows 10 and you can download them from trusted sites i.e softlay.com.
+You can download these GPU temperature monitors for Windows 10 from trusted sites i.e softlay.com.
 Most of these GPU temp monitors are free software and easy to install as well.

-If your PC shuts down in the middle of intense gaming or video editing sessions then there’s GPU overheating problem.
+If your PC shuts down in the middle of intense gaming or video editing sessions then there are chances of GPU overheating.
 You need to upgrade your system airflow system to lower GPU temperature.

 Don’t overclock your GPU